Go to the profile of Commission Factory

 Colour is a powerful tool in branding.
 Consumers can quickly identify brands by their logos, because of distinctive colours and colour schemes.
 Take a look at the highly recognisable bold red used by Coca-Cola:

-These emotions play a role in how people behave and their connections with an advertiser right from the very start.
-Research by Color Communications Inc6 found that it takes around 90 seconds for a person to form an opinion of a brand.
-Within that time, between 62% and 90% of decisions are influenced by colour alone.7 In other words, if an advertiser chooses the colour wrong, the chance to make an excellent first impression is gone.
+Most humans form an opinion about a brand within 90 seconds.
+Within that time, between 62% and 90% of decisions are influenced by colour alone.3 In other words, if an advertiser chooses the wrong colour, they’ll lose the chance to make an excellent first impression.

-Colours Can Incite a Person to Action and Improve a Conversion Rate
+Colours Can Incite Action and Improve Conversions

 Human behaviour is programmed to respond to colour.
 Drivers stop at red lights and go when they switch to green.
 By thoughtfully choosing colours, advertisers can attract customers and inspire them to purchase a product or service.

-Many advertisers perform A/B testing, which have shown that the colour of a button on a website can increase conversions.
-In a test by HubSpot, changing the button colour increased the conversion rate by 21%.8 Keep in mind, changing the colour of call-to-action buttons does not mean the conversion rate will accelerate, but it does mean that colour should inform the design decisions of a website.
+Keep in mind, changing the colour of call-to-action (CTA) buttons doesn’t mean the conversion rate will accelerate, but it does mean that colour should inform a website’s design decisions.

-Choosing the Right Colour Scheme Can Influence Attitudes Towards Different Products
+Colour Schemes Can Influence Attitudes

 By strategically leveraging colours for marketing and advertising, advertisers can portray their brand the way they want their audience to perceive the product message and values.